Quadrifolium/TFinMedia/en-GB/20140909 南都娱乐周刊(Southern Metropolis Entertainment).md

 Three boys aged under fifteen, debuted less than a year, created several impressive records -- the total number of fans exceeds ten million, and is increasing at the speed of 500,000 for each member per month;
-one weibo of WANG Jun-kai talking about his exam was forwarded 600,000 times;
+one Weibo post of WANG Jun-kai talking about his exam was reposted 600,000 times;
 the MV of "Magic Castle" broke the "complete play" record once kept by "Zui Xuan Minzu Feng"(最炫民族风, literally: "The Most Dazzling Folk Style") for many years;
 China's top variety show "Happy Camp"(快乐大本营) customised their first TV show, of which a sculpted ticket priced 6,000 yuan;
 the ticket of "Generation Show" even topped 30,000 yuan;